Referrals to the Genentech® Access to Care Foundation (GATCF)

 To apply for GATCF, submit the completed SMN and PAN to Genentech

 Rheumatology Access Solutions.
-Patients must complete Section 6 of the
+Patients must complete Sections 5 and 6

 Only the information requested on these forms is required.
 Providing additional documents or information will delay processing.